rte-france/grid2viz/docs/views/scenario_overview.rst

 Inspector
 ---------

-This section displays a detailed interactive table comprising the values of the environnement time series.
+This section displays a detailed interactive data table comprising the values of the environnement time series:
+ - You can filter the date range your interested in through a calendar.
+ - You can filter each column according to some values following the syntax here: https://dash.plotly.com/datatable/filtering
+ - You can add columns of the specific productions and loads you want to inspect through the search field.

 .. image:: ../_static/scenario_overview.png